 Keeping young children engaged in highly-structured language-building tasks can be challenging, especially when the task requires them to be seated in one place.
 However, staying seated in one place is by no means a requirement to work on language.
-In fact, you’re much more likely to have success working on language if you incorporate theContinue reading “How to Work on Language with A Child Who Likes to Move”
+In fact, you’re much more likely to have success working on language if you incorporate theContinue reading “Language-Building Play for Kids Who Like to Move”

 Fill-in sets is a term I use to describe phrases like “ready, set,… go” that you can leaving unfinished for a child to fill in.
 For example, parent says, “ready, set….” and child fills in, “go!”
-Fill-in sets are a great way to stimulate language and they’re engaging for children because they are: – predictable – exciting (thinkContinue reading “Stimulating Language with Blocks and Fill-In Sets”
+Fill-in sets are a great way to stimulate language and they’re engaging for children because they are: – predictable – exciting (thinkContinue reading “Use Stacking Blocks to Teach Your Child New Words!”

 Learn about ways you can support your young child who stutters.